Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The seventh file is the automation of the command chmod +114 filename The eighth file is the automation of the command chmod +x filename The ninth file is the automation of the command chmod 007 filename
+The seventh file is the automation of the command chmod +114 filename The eighth file is the automation of the command chmod +x filename The ninth file is the automation of the command chmod 007 filename The tenth file is the automation of the command chmod 753 filename